-- IPR Management Strategies: Description of the intellectual property management and transaction strategies, Contract Templates and Non-Disclosure agreements employed, that comprise the whole of the operations and the dynamics of the MMCs teams in a collaborative production platform. - Internal & External Architecture: Detailed overview of the IPR Tool's architecture and technical decisions that governed the design and implementation process of the current version of the tool presented in this deliverable. - Blockchain Technology: A comprehensive investigation of the role Blockchain technologies play with Smart Contracts, their underline specifics and the leading tools and platforms used in the various processes involved such as the Ethereum and EOS platforms as well as the role Ricardian Contracts play. - IPR Authoring Tool Implementation: Detailed description of the design, development and technical details that were necessary for the construction of the iPRODUCE IPR Authoring Tool visual authoring tool responsible for managing everything related to Rircardian Contracts through an intuitive User Interface. - Next Steps: Overview of future corrections and additions that will move the IPR Authoring Tool towards the end goal of the iPRODUCE project that will be presented in the next and final iteration of the deliverable - D7.5 on M36. - Conclusions: Review of the results which came from the initial design and implementation phase of the IPR Authoring Tool's first version.
+- IPR Management Strategies: Outlines the intellectual property management and transaction strategies, contract templates, and non-disclosure agreements utilized by the collaborative production platform's MMCs teams.
+Business scenarios analysis of the IPR authoring tool are described and highlights how blockchain-based Ricardian contracts enhance CMDFs by offering secure IP protection, transparent collaboration, streamlined licensing, simplified dispute resolution, and monetization opportunities for co-creation. - Internal & External Architecture: Detailed overview of the IPR Tool's architecture and technical decisions that governed the design and implementation process of the current version of the tool presented in this deliverable. - Blockchain Technology: A comprehensive investigation of the role Blockchain technologies play with Smart Contracts, their underline specifics and the leading tools and platforms used in the various processes involved such as the Ethereum and EOS platforms as well as the role Ricardian Contracts play. - IPR Authoring Tool Implementation: Detailed description of the design, development and technical details that were necessary for the construction of the iPRODUCE IPR Authoring Tool visual authoring tool responsible for managing everything related to Rircardian Contracts through an intuitive User Interface. - IPR Management Provisions: Detailed description of how blockchain-based Ricardian contracts enhance CMDFs, like a 3D printing company, by providing secure IP protection, transparent collaboration, streamlined licensing, simplified dispute resolution, and monetization opportunities for co-creation. - Conclusions: Review of the results which came from the initial design and implementation phase of the IPR Authoring Tool's first version.